NikitaSutulov/NikitaSutulov/PROJECTS.md

 # List of projects
-https://github.com/NikitaSutulov/GameOfLife - my version of Conway's Game of Life made from scratch. https://github.com/NikitaSutulov/ChessForAndroid - a chess app for Android (IN DEVELOPING)
+[AGraph](https://github.com/NikitaSutulov/AGraph) - An Android app that draws line charts from a dataset given by user, with the ability to make the chart line smooth and save the chart.

+[FICE Advisor Android](https://github.com/fictadvisor/fictadvisor-android/) - Android app for ficeadvisor.com, website of student council of FICE KPI.